gazebosim/gz-transport/docs/services/services.rst

 ================================

 In this tutorial, we are going to create two nodes that are going to communicate via services.
+You can see a service as a function that is going to be executed in a different node.
+Services have two main components: a service provider and a service consumer.
+A service provider is the node that offers the service to the rest of the world.
+The service consumers are the nodes that request the function offered by the provider.
+Note that in Ignition Transport the location of the service is hidden.
+The discovery layer of the library is in charge of discovering and keeping and updated list of services available.

-One node will be a service provider that offers an *echo* service, whereas the other node will be the service consumer requesting an *echo* call.
+In this tutorial, one node will be the service provider that offers an *echo* service, whereas the other node will be the service consumer requesting an *echo* call.

 .. code-block:: bash